Credit Card vs. Debit Card: What’s the Difference?

 Pros of using a credit card

-Builds credit history: How you use your credit card impacts your creditworthiness.
-Demonstrating responsible credit card use by doing things like making on-time payments and keeping your credit utilization low can improve your creditworthiness.
-Negatives, like missed payments or high utilization, can damage your credit score.
+• Builds credit history: How you use your credit card impacts your creditworthiness.
+Responsible credit card use (such as making on-time payments and keeping your credit utilization low) can improve your creditworthiness.
+At the same time, missed payments or high utilization can damage your credit score.

-Fraud protection and limited liability: Many credit cards – including all Citi credit cards – come with $0 liability on unauthorized charges.
+• Limited liability: Some credit cards, including select Citi® credit cards, come with $0 liability on unauthorized charges.

-Rewards: Some credit cards may offer the opportunity to earn points or miles than can be redeemed for rewards.
-Cards may offer other perks, such as credits for certain purchases.
+• Perks: Some credit cards may let you earn points or miles that can be redeemed for rewards.
+Cards may offer other perks, such as cash back on certain purchases.

 Cons of using a credit card

-Interest and fees: If you don’t pay your statement balance in full every month or take out a cash advance, you can end up paying interest and fees.
-It’s important to read the terms and conditions of your card so you understand when fees and interest are applicable.
+• Interest and fees: If you don’t pay your statement balance in full every month, or you take out a cash advance, you can end up paying interest and fees.
+It’s important to read the terms and conditions of your card so you understand when fees and interest apply.

 What is a debit card?

 A debit card essentially allows you to pay with cash without using cash.
 It’s linked to a bank account (usually a checking account).
-When you make a purchase with a debit card, you draw on the funds in that account.
-In most cases, your withdrawal or purchase cannot exceed the balance in your account.
+When you make a purchase or take out cash with a debit card, you draw on the funds in that account.
+In most cases, your purchase or withdrawal cannot exceed the balance in your account.

-There are also prepaid debit cards.
-These are not connected to your bank account.
+There are also prepaid debit cards, which are not connected to your bank account.
 Instead, the money is preloaded to be used for purchases.
 You may also be able to withdraw cash from an ATM.

 Here are some benefits and drawbacks of using a debit card.